simonredfern/SimonSaysSeeq/SimonSaysSeeqNornsRust/HOTPLUG_TEST_SCENARIOS.md

 **Initial State:**
 - No grids connected
 - Sequencer running in headless mode
+- **Sequencer must be STOPPED** for hotplug to work

 **Action:**
+1. Stop the sequencer (if running)
-1. Plug in both grids at approximately the same time (within 1 second)
+2. Plug in both grids at approximately the same time (within 1 second)

 **Expected Behavior:**
 - Two hotplug events received (may be rapid)